Trading Penny Stocks In Canada

 How do I make money with penny stocks?

 There are two main ways to make money using penny stocks in Canada – trading, and investing.
 Investing in penny stocks for long periods of time is not recommended, as you cannot follow the Warren Buffett strategy.
 It simply does not work because almost all penny stock companies cease to exist after a short period of time.

-Trading is the path that most penny stock enthusiasts in Canada and around the world take, however, as mentioned before, if you don't know what you're doing then you will end up losing your shirt, and that is not an exaggeration.
+Trading is the path that most penny stock enthusiasts in Canada and around the world take, however, as mentioned before, if you don’t know what you’re doing then you will end up losing your shirt, and that is not an exaggeration.
 But if you can identify scams and those diamonds in the rough (no pun intended), then it is possible to make huge returns, sometimes in triple digits.
 Another caveat when it comes to trading is constant monitoring.
 You would be glued to your computer screen, and constantly looking at charts to determine when to buy and sell.
 Hence, trading penny stocks in Canada is more or less like a full time job.
-That being said, you need a good broker if you're going to trade penny stocks in Canada.
-For that, we suggest you start with our broker review for 2017.
+That being said, you need a good broker such as Questrade if you’re going to trade penny stocks in Canada.
+If you aren’t fond of Questrade, we suggest you start with our broker review for 2017.